Signbank/FinSL-signbank/README.md

 > signbank/settings/development.py

 * Dependencies

+> See *requirements.txt*

 * Database configuration

+Django should make all the needed database configurations apart from setting up a database.

+Just use:
+> bin/develop.py migrate

 * How to run tests

+Sadly tests are not yet available.

 * Deployment instructions

 ### Contribution guidelines ###

+Right now this repository is not up for contribution, because this might not be actively maintained.
+You can fork this and make your own version.

 * Writing tests
 * Code review